karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ## Schema Version (version property)

-For this memo, the value of the version.$CATZ TXT resource record is unchanged.
+For this memo, the value of the version resource record is unchanged.

 DNS Catalog Zones ({{RFC9432}}) Section 3 is clear that "Catalog consumers MUST ignore any RRs in the catalog zone for which no processing is specified or which are otherwise not supported by the implementation." and as such the addition of the records outlined in this document will be ignored by implementations that do not recognise them.

 ## Zone File Initialisation (init property)

 When suitable configuration is activated in the implementation, and a new member zone entry is added to the catalog, the primary server MUST create the underlying master file for the zone using the values of the properties and parameters outlined in the init property.
+The implementation MUST also create the relevant dynamic zone configuration and state, load the zone, and serve it authoritatively.

 It is not necessary for the catalog zone's primary server to be the member zone's primary server, however, the same server MUST be the primary server for all member zones within a given catalog zone.